kworkflow/patch-hub/paper/paper.md

     /// rest of the function omitted
 }
 ```
-Listing 2: draw_ui() function snippet.
+Listing 2: `draw_ui()` function snippet.

-Notably, the View layer has no knowledge of how information is stored or which user interactions led to the current state.
+Notably, the View layer does not know how information is stored or which user interactions led to the current state.
 It only needs the current state to decide how to compose and display the interface elements.

 #### Controller

 The Controller layer coordinates the chain of operations triggered by user actions.
-In general, it captures keyboard events and routes them to their corresponding actions, which typically involve an update to the App (Model), followed by a screen redraw (View).
+In general, it captures keyboard events and routes them to their corresponding actions, which typically involve updating the App (Model) and then redrawing the screen (View).
 Each screen has its own event handler, and whenever a user action causes a screen transition, the corresponding handler function is invoked.

 Thus, the Controller directly interacts with both the Model and the View, orchestrating their operation at a high level.